Intervals

 - 4ths and 5ths cannot be major or minor.

-- 5ths and 7ths are the common diminished intervals.
+- 5ths and 7ths are commonly diminished intervals.

-- 4ths, 5ths, and 2nds are the common augmented intervals.
+- 2nds, 4ths, and 5ths are commonly augmented intervals.

 Enharmonic and octave equivalents: